- Our Raw Organic Coconut Flour is made withfresh organic coconut meat from the Philippines. It is dried and then finely ground to a flour.

-This highly nutritious flour is an excellent source of dietary fiber that facilitates healthy digestion and absorption of vitamins and minerals.
-High in protein, fiber and low in sodium, carbs and cholesterol..
+This highly nutritious flour is an excellent source of dietary fiber that may help facilitate healthy digestion; and absorption of vitamins and minerals.

 Some possible traditional uses of Raw Organic Coconut Flour may include: